materialdigital/workflow-store/docs/pages/user-guide/find-and-download.md

 ### Login
-- log in on workflows.material-digital.de using your material-digital account
+- log in using your material-digital account

 ### Find and download workflows
 #### Using the website's UI